-For summer sessions are the last day of the term, August 7, 2020.
-Time TBA
+For summer sessions are the last day of the term, August 4, 2022, during our scheduled class time.

 NOTE: It should be noted that the Academic Vice President in a memorandum dated October 25, 1977 cites a university policy that states that there shall be an appropriate final examination or evaluation at the officially scheduled time in every course, unless specifically exempted by the college dean who has curricular responsibility for the course.